bhavyamithal/Movie-Recommender-System/README.md

 # Movie Recommender System using Jupyter Notebook and Streamlit
-This repository contains code for a movie recommender system implemented in two parts: a Jupyter Notebook for data preprocessing and model building, and a Streamlit web application for displaying recommendations based on user input.
+This repository contains code for a content-based movie recommender system implemented in two parts: a Jupyter Notebook for data preprocessing and model building, and a Streamlit web application for displaying recommendations based on user input.

 # Jupyter Notebook
 The Jupyter Notebook file (movie_recommender.ipynb) contains the code for data preprocessing, model building, and saving the necessary files for the web application.
 Here are the main sections of the notebook: